Maximnord/react-todo/README.md

 # Druggable todo list application

-Just insert your Togo-Item and drud as you wish
+Just create your Togo-Item, press Submit and drud as you wish

 # Getting Started with Create React App